On rationally connected varieties over $C_1$ fields of characteristic $0$: Introduction

 To the author's knowledge there is no classification of non-Gorenstein terminal Fano threefolds of geometric Picard rank $>1$ except for \cite{MR1317287}.
 The varieties in \cite{MR1317287} have rational points over $C_1$ fields of characteristic 0 by Theorem \ref{thm:non_gor_cyclic}.

-We recall that the condition about the existence of normic forms of arbitrary degree is satisfied by the fields $\QQ_p^{nr}$, as they admit finite extensions of every degree.
-Their algebraic extensions, however, do not need to satisfy the condition on normic forms, but if Conjecture \ref{conj:C_1} holds for $\QQ_p^{nr}$, then it holds also for all its algebraic extensions, as Weil restriction under finite separable field extensions preserves rational connectedness, smoothness and properness.
+We recall that the condition about the existence of normic forms of arbitrary degree is satisfied by the fields $\QQ_p^{\nr}$, as they admit finite extensions of every degree.
+Their algebraic extensions, however, do not need to satisfy the condition on normic forms, but if Conjecture \ref{conj:C_1} holds for $\QQ_p^{\nr}$, then it holds also for all its algebraic extensions, as Weil restriction under finite separable field extensions preserves rational connectedness, smoothness and properness, and the Weil restriction of a variety $X$ from a finite extension $k$ to $\QQ_p^{\nr}$ has a $\QQ_p^{\nr}$-point if and only if $X$ has a $k$-point.